Correlation Between Organon and Bristol-Myers Squibb

 Pair Corralation between Organon and Bristol-Myers Squibb

-Considering the 90-day investment horizon Organon Co is expected to generate 1.18 times more return on investment than Bristol-Myers Squibb.
-However, Organon is 1.18 times more volatile than Bristol Myers Squibb.
-It trades about -0.01 of its potential returns per unit of risk.
-Bristol Myers Squibb is currently generating about -0.13 per unit of risk.
-If you would invest 1,464 in Organon Co on December 5, 2024 and sell it today you would lose (35.00) from holding Organon Co or give up 2.39% of portfolio value over 90 days.
+Considering the 90-day investment horizon Organon is expected to generate 6.63 times less return on investment than Bristol-Myers Squibb.
+But when comparing it to its historical volatility, Organon Co is 1.44 times less risky than Bristol-Myers Squibb.
+It trades about 0.01 of its potential returns per unit of risk.
+Bristol Myers Squibb is currently generating about 0.06 of returns per unit of risk over similar time horizon.
+If you would invest 93,474 in Bristol Myers Squibb on December 28, 2024 and sell it today you would earn a total of 6,526 from holding Bristol Myers Squibb or generate 6.98% return on investment over 90 days.

 Time Period3 Months [change]